prise-3d/rawls_api/README.md

             500:
                 description:
                     -we don't use X-coordinate and/or Y-coordinate and/or nb_samples as an integer

 @app.route("/list")

-    display a list of the rawls scene.
-    ---
-    get:
-        description: Get a list of rawls scene.
-        parameters:
-            - name: format
-                in: parametres
-                description: format output (json)
-                type: string
-                required: false
-        responses:
-            200:
-                description:
-                    -list page to be returned with argument :
-                        -scenes : {[string]} list of scenes
-            302:
-                description:
-                    -if format = json, redirect url to '/json_list'

-@app.route("/json_list")

     display a list of the rawls scene in json.
     ---
     get: